chenhaodev/Python-for-Signal-Processing/README.md

 ----------------------------------
 **Update info:**

+=> 15/7/17

+###PyLab

-1. PyLab is a Python environment for scientific computation that includes the following packages:
+PyLab is a Python environment for scientific computation that includes the following packages:

 * matplotlib for graphing and data visualization
 * numpy for fundamental numerical analysis, e.g.vectors, matrices, and scientific functions that operate on them.
-* scipy for scientific and engineering applications.
+* scipy for scientific and engineering applications; [573]

 ----------------------------------

 Notebook Viewer Static Page Views